 A quarter of South Carolina’s Medicare beneficiaries were covered by Medicare Advantage plans as of 2018, compared with an average of 34% nationwide.
 The other three-quarters of South Carolina Medicare beneficiaries had instead opted for Original Medicare.
 But enrollment in Medicare Advantage plans has been steadily increasing, nationwide and also in South Carolina.
-As of the fall of 2022, about 41% of South Carolina Medicare beneficiaries had private coverage (nationwide, about 46% of Medicare beneficiaries had private Advantage plans at that point).
+As of mid-2023, about 43% of South Carolina Medicare beneficiaries had private coverage (nationwide, about 48% of Medicare beneficiaries had private Advantage plans at that point).

 There are Medicare Advantage plans for sale in all 46 counties in South Carolina in 2023, with plan availability ranging from 49 plans in Darlington County to 76 in Greenville County.
 Medicare Advantage plan availability has increased significantly in some parts of the state in recent years; as of 2019, there were only six plans available in Darlington County, and 41 in Greenville County.